GatiAher/lagaan-football-pool-app/README.md

 ### Frontend

+Minor

 - Pretty Home Page with short getting started guide
-- Log all changes made by user in logfile
 - Rename "Copy Id" to "Register Id"
+- Ranking highlight names of users who have not picked for this week

+Medium

 - NFL Grid of all users choices up to the current week

-- Ranking highlight names of users who have not picked for this week
+Major

+- Log all changes made by user in logfile

 ### Backend

+Minor

+Medium

+- Remove username column
+- If week over and not picked yet, experience loss penalty of loss

+Major

 - Implement Accurate Webscrapper
   - site being scrapped currently: https://www.pro-football-reference.com/years/2020/games.htm
   - WARNING: webscrapped game info is inaccurate because format of site changed when season started
 - Maintain a table to store editable constants like kickoff date, or start and end of BYE selection period
-- Remove username column
-- If week over and not picked yet, experience loss penalty of loss

 ### Admin

+Minor

 - Add a pretty show panel for each item so admin can see all data without going into edit-mode
+- Hide username column
+- Create user panel only has three fields

+Medium

+- Import and export csv files' dates in human readable format
+- Page to easily set Team win-loss-tie by toggle, by game, by week
 - Add admin password + Auth0 Account for Admin (add second one as necessary)

+Major

 - Log all changes made from Admin Account in log file
-- Page to easily set Team win-loss-tie by toggle, by game, by week
-- Import and export csv files' dates in human readable format
-- Create user panel only has three fields
-- Hide username column

 ### Data